zdravkov/kendo-docs/getting-started/web/toolbar/overview.md

 The Split Button is a composite control which has a primary (main) button and alternative options displayed in a drop-down list bound to a secondary button.

-In the command overflow popup the SplitButton is rendered as list of commands - first is the primary (main) button followed by the drop-down items in the order they are defined.
+In the command overflow popup the Split Button is rendered as flat list of commands.
+The first is the primary (main) button followed by the drop-down items in the order they are defined.

-##### Example - define a split button
+##### Example - define a Split Button

     <div id="toolbar" style="min-width: 240px;"></div>